-In arriving at a sentence, the courts are also required to take into account a large number of aggravating factors (which increase penalty) and mitigating factors (which operate to reduce penalty severity).
+In arriving at a sentence, courts are also required to take into account a large number of aggravating factors (which increase penalty) and mitigating factors (which operate to reduce penalty severity).
 The source of aggravating and mitigating considerations varies considerably throughout Australia.
-The sentencing legislative schemes in two jurisdictions (the Crimes (Sentencing Procedure) Act 1999 (NSW) and the Penalties and Sentences Act 1992 (Qld)) each set out more than 30 aggravating and mitigating considerations, whereas the sentencing statutes in the other jurisdictions only identify a small number of such factors.
-Despite this, there remains a considerable convergence regarding the mitigating and aggravating factors that operate throughout Australia because most of these considerations stem from the common law.
+The sentencing legislative schemes in two jurisdictions — the Crimes (Sentencing Procedure) Act 1999 (NSW) and the Penalties and Sentences Act 1992 (Qld) — each set out around 30 aggravating and mitigating considerations, whereas the sentencing statutes in the other jurisdictions identify a smaller number of such factors.
+Despite this, there remains a considerable convergence regarding the mitigating and aggravating factors that operate throughout Australia, because most of these considerations stem from the common law.
 There are in fact more than 200 mitigating and aggravating factors in sentencing law.
 The role of deportation in the sentencing decision-making process is not set out in any statutory provision and hence is governed by the common law, which is supposed to operate in a uniform manner throughout Australia.

 The reasoning process by which sentencing decisions are made is known as the ‘instinctive synthesis’.
 This requires judges to identify all of the factors that are applicable to a particular sentence, and then set a penalty.
 However, in doing so, courts are not permitted to set out with particularity the precise weight that has been conferred on any particular sentencing factor.
-Thus, when sentencing courts state that they take a mitigating or aggravating factor into account it is generally not possible to quantify to what extent that factor actually influences their decision.
-Hence when courts do state that the prospect of deportation has been taken into account as a mitigating factor, it is not possible to ascertain the exact extent to which this has ultimately influenced the sentence.
+Thus, when sentencing courts state that they have taken a mitigating or aggravating factor into account, it is generally not possible to quantify to what extent that factor has actually influenced their decision.
+Hence, when courts do state that the prospect of deportation has been taken into account as a mitigating factor, it is not possible to ascertain the exact extent to which this has ultimately influenced the sentence.

-Overview of Circumstances When Offenders Can Be Deported
+Overview of Circumstances where Offenders Can Be Deported

 Non-Citizens with Substantial Criminal Record Risk Deportation

 The relevant statutory provisions which deal with deportation are found in the Migration Act 1958 (Cth) (‘Migration Act’).
 Section 501 gives the Minister the power to cancel visas of people who are not Australian citizens if they do not pass the ‘character test’.
-The character test is defined in section 501(6), which sets out a number of situations in which the Minister may cancel a visa, including if the person has been involved in conduct constituting a number of offences, such as people smuggling or if the person would engage in criminal conduct in Australia.
-The most relevant aspects of section 501 for the purposes of this article are the provisions dealing with a mandatory visa cancellation given that these are most commonly triggered when offenders are sentenced.
+The character test is defined in s 501(6), which sets out a number of situations in which the Minister may cancel a visa, including if the Minister reasonably suspects that the person has been involved in conduct constituting a number of offences, such as people smuggling, or if there is a risk that the person would engage in criminal conduct in Australia.
+The most relevant aspects of s 501 for the purposes of this article are the provisions dealing with mandatory visa cancellation, given that these are most commonly triggered when offenders are sentenced.

-Section 501(3A)(a)(i) provides that the Minister must cancel a visa of a person who fails the character test because he or she has a ‘substantial criminal record’.
-This is defined in section 501(7) as follows:
+Section 501(3A)(a)(i) provides that the Minister must cancel a visa of a person who fails the character test because they have a relevant ‘substantial criminal record’.
+A ‘substantial criminal record’ is defined in s 501(7) as follows (noting that only sub-ss (1)–(3) are relevant for the purposes of s 501(3A)(a)(i)):

 (7) For the purposes of the character test, a person has a substantial criminal record if: